Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems: Introduction.

-Note that the constraint of \eqref{eq:normaleq2} is an SPSD linear system.
 For solving \eqref{eq:minsolLS}, the (preconditioned) CGNE method \cite{Craig1955} has been used, which is mathematically equivalent to (preconditioned) CG applied to the constraint of \eqref{eq:normaleq2}.
-Another option for solving \eqref{eq:minsolLS} is to use the (preconditioned) MRNE method \cite{MorikuniHayami2015}, which is mathematically equivalent to (preconditioned) MR applied to the constraint of \eqref{eq:normaleq2}.

-We apply the above mentioned result for symmetric linear systems to CGLS, LSQR, LSMR, CGNE, and MRNE preconditioned by inner iterations, and thus justify using these methods particularly for rank-deficient least squares problems.
+Another option for solving \eqref{eq:minsolLS} is to use the (preconditioned) MRNE method \cite{MorikuniHayami2015}, which is mathematically equivalent to (preconditioned) MINRES applied to the constraint of \eqref{eq:normaleq2}.
+We apply the above mentioned result for symmetric linear systems to CGLS, LSQR, LSMR, CGNE, and MRNE preconditioned by inner iterations, and thus justify using these methods particularly for rank-deficient least squares problems and minimum-norm solution problems.

+In this paper, we complement the theory for the inner-iteration preconditioning for the CG and MINRES-type methods including the rank-deficient case.
+These methods have an advantage concerning memory requirement compared to the right- and left-preconditioned GMRES methods for least squares problems \cite{HayamiYinIto2010, MorikuniHayami2013, MorikuniHayami2015}.
 CGLS and CGNE preconditioned by one step of SSOR-type methods were proposed in \cite{BjorckElfving1979}.
-These methods were generalized to multistep versions in \cite{MorikuniHayami2013}, \cite{MorikuniHayami2015}.
-In this paper, we complement the theory for the inner-iteration preconditioning for the CG and MR-type methods including the rank-deficient case.
-These methods have an advantage concerning memory requirement compared to the right- and left-preconditioned generalized minimal residual methods for least squares problems \cite{HayamiYinIto2010}, \cite{MorikuniHayami2013}, \cite{MorikuniHayami2015}.
-Numerical experiment results of these methods preconditioned by JOR and SSOR-type inner iterations were given in \cite{MorikuniHayami2015}, \cite{MorikuniHayami2013}.
+These methods were generalized to multistep versions in \cite{MorikuniHayami2013, MorikuniHayami2015}.

 The rest of the paper is organized as follows.
-In Section \ref{sec:symmLS}, we give conditions such that CG and MR preconditioned by inner iterations determine a solution of linear systems, and give bounds of these methods and conditions for specific stationary iterative methods that satisfy the condition.
-In Sections \ref{sec:aplLS} and \ref{sec:aplminsol}, we apply these results to CGLS, LSQR, and LSMR preconditioned by inner iterations for solving least squares problems and CGNE and MRNE preconditioned by inner iterations for solving minimum-norm solution problems, respectively.
-In Section \ref{sec:conc}, we conclude the paper.
+In Section~\ref{sec:symmLS}, we give conditions such that CG and MINRES preconditioned by inner iterations determine a solution of linear systems, give bounds of these methods, and derive conditions for specific stationary iterative methods that satisfy the conditions.
+In Sections~\ref{sec:aplLS} and \ref{sec:aplminsol}, we apply these results to CGLS, LSQR, and LSMR preconditioned by inner iterations for solving least squares problems and CGNE and MRNE preconditioned by inner iterations for solving minimum-norm solution problems, respectively.
+In Section~\ref{sec:conc}, we conclude the paper.